What is a Thyroid Lump or Nodule?

 The thyroid gland is located on the lower front portion of the neck.
 It produces thyroid hormone, which simply put, regulates the production of energy in your body.
 A healthy thyroid gland is shaped like a butterfly, with the right and left lobes connected by a bridge called the isthmus.

 Nodules or lumps occur commonly in the thyroid gland.
-It has been shown that 5% of the general population have a thyroid lump which can be found on clinical examination while up to 30-40% of the population have a nodule which cannot be felt but can be identified by ultrasound examination.
+It has been shown that 5% of the general population have a thyroid lump which can be found on clinical examination while up to 30-40% of the population have a thyroid nodule which cannot be felt but can be identified by ultrasound examination.
 Thyroid nodules occur much more commonly in women.
 The good news is that the vast majority of these nodules are benign or non-cancerous, with only approximately 10% of all thyroid nodules being found to be malignant or cancerous.
 Occasionally there may be multiple nodules in the thyroid gland in a condition known as multinodular goitre.
 When these nodules become very big, this can result in compression of the trachea (or windpipe), or oesophagus to cause breathing or swallowing difficulties.
 Cancers which occur in the thyroid gland are categorized as papillary and follicular carcinoma, medullary carcinoma, and rarely lymphoma or anaplastic carcinoma.

 What are the worrying symptoms and signs for a thyroid nodule?